wandb/docs/docs/guides/integrations/dagster.md

 The integration natively supports [Dagster partitions](https://docs.dagster.io/concepts/partitions-schedules-sensors/partitions).

-Here's a simple example with a partitioned using `DailyPartitionsDefinition`.
+The following is an example with a partitioned using `DailyPartitionsDefinition`.
 ```python
 @asset(
     partitions_def=DailyPartitionsDefinition(start_date="2023-01-01", end_date="2023-02-01"),